stanford-ppl/cs149-setup/README.md

     ./setup.py init <recipe> # e.g. pa2

-This will query the user for various course metadata, and create keys, security groups, and images on EC2.
-After this completes, create one or more nodes or clusters with the commands:
+This will query the user for various course metadata (note: enter strings with surrounding quotes), and create keys, security groups, and images on EC2.
+After this completes, create one or more nodes or clusters with the
+commands:

     ./setup.py create_node <node_type> # e.g. head
     ./setup.py create_cluster <cluster_type> # e.g. hadoop_cluster